 Sound interesting so far?
 The next thing you will want to consider is getting a Tarot deck for yourself so that you can begin your journey with the cards.
 CLICK HERE to find out which decks are ideal for beginners.
 (Oh, and by the way, forget the old wive’s tale that someone else has to give you your first deck.
 It is totally fine to buy yourself a deck!)

 Rather than jumping into reading the cards for others, many choose to work with the wisdom of the Tarot for self-development – at least initially.
 Self-awareness is the key to being a great reader in the first instance, so this is something I strongly recommend.
 Mary K. Greer has written a classic book called Tarot for Your Self which I highly recommend.

 How the Tarot works and its limitations

-The Tarot works on the principle synchronicity which is the way our mind links seemingly unlinked (acausal) events or symbols to provide them with meaning.
-The images of the Tarot speak symbol-ese, the language of symbols.
-Symbol-ese is the language of both the subconscious mind and universal consciousness.
+The Tarot works on the principle of synchronicity.
+This is the way our mind links seemingly acausal events or symbols to provide them with meaning.
+The images of the Tarot speak symbolese, the language of symbols.
+Symbolese is the language of both the subconscious mind and universal consciousness.

 The Tarot can be used for predicting the future much in the same way that a weather forecast can be used to predict the weather days or even weeks from now.
 The principles are similar enough for the following comparison: when a weather system has been set in motion, it is relatively easy to predict what will happen because of this; when events have been set in motion, the outcome is placed somewhere along a trajectory and relatively easy to predict… IF the time frame is reasonable.

-There are some few exceptions to the rule ‘spell long, divine short,’ related to fate and karma but that is for a later date…
+There are a few exceptions to the rule ‘spell long, divine short,’ related to fate and karma but that is for a later date…

 Doing a daily draw and meditating with the card